mbi/django-front/README.rst

 Django-Front
 *********************

-Django-front is a front-end editing application.
+Django-front is a front-end editing application: placeholders can be defined in Django templates, which can then be edited in the front-end (in place) by the site administrators.

 Installation
 ++++++++++++